trupti-K-ghenand/PRODIGY_CS_03/README.md

 # PRODIGY_CS_03

 # 🔑 Password Complexity Checker
-Internship Task 1 at Prodigy InfoTech
+Internship Task_03 at Prodigy InfoTech

 ## 📜 Overview
 This program implements a password complexity checker tool using Python and Tkinter for the graphical user interface.